CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Evaluation

-For CQD-SHAP, we observe that moving from $2i$ to $3i$ queries increases explanation effectiveness (greater reductions in necessary evaluations and greater improvements in sufficient evaluations), while moving from $2p$ to $3p$ queries decreases explanation effectiveness.
-This pattern arises from the structural differences between these query types.
-In projection chain queries, there are multiple possible paths to an answer, so if we execute one atom differently, the other atoms can still find alternative paths to the correct answer.
-Therefore, adding more steps in the chain provides more recovery opportunities, allowing the modified execution to still assign a high rank to the target answer, which reduces the measured effectiveness.
-In contrast, in intersection queries, answers are aggregated through score products across all branches.
-Therefore, the most important branch (atom) acts as a critical filter, and executing it differently has a strong impact on the output.
-We can expect larger changes when there are more conditions to be satisfied, so the effectiveness of the explanation increases.
-Overall, this demonstrates that the CQD-SHAP approach correctly captures these structural characteristics of query types, while this pattern is not completely observed for other baselines.
+For CQD-SHAP, explanation effectiveness is consistently greater for intersection queries ($2i$, $3i$, $4i$) than for projection queries ($2p$, $3p$, $4p$), in terms of both larger reductions in the necessary evaluation and larger improvements in the sufficient evaluation.
+For example, on FB15k-237 the necessary and sufficient metrics for the $3p$ query type are -11.14\% and +26.68\%, versus -37.14\% and +42.27\% for $3i$.
+A similar difference holds on the harder variant, from -2.24\% and +2.43\% for $3p$ to -9.07\% and +6.04\% for $3i$, and likewise for NELL995 and its harder version.
+Upon further investigation, we find that this behavior arises from structural differences between these query types.
+In projection queries, multiple paths may lead to the correct answer, so executing one atom differently still allows others to recover it via alternative paths.
+In contrast, in intersection queries, answers are aggregated via t-norm (e.g., multiplication of scores) across all branches.
+As a result, the most important branch acts as a critical filter, and executing it differently has a substantially stronger impact on the final ranking.
+Overall, this indicates that CQD-SHAP captures these structural characteristics of query types, whereas the other baselines do not consistently reflect this pattern.